smindia1988/GoogleSignInSwift4/README.md

 - Get an OAuth client ID
 https://developers.google.com/identity/sign-in/ios/start-integrating

+- Replace your Client ID into SMGoogleSignIn+Block.swift  > func initalise()

 - Add a URL scheme to your project

     Google Sign-in requires a custom URL Scheme to be added to your project.
 To add the custom scheme: